Hale Ka Lae

 No analysis available

-I searched all public remarks for explicit elevator counts (phrases like '4 elevators', 'four elevators', or 'multiple elevators') but found no explicit number.
-Without an explicit numeric mention in the remarks, I will not guess the elevator count.
+I searched all public remarks for explicit elevator counts (phrases such as '4 elevators', 'four elevators', or 'multiple elevators').
+The remarks mention 'elevators' or storage 'next to the elevators' in several places, confirming their presence but no numeric count is provided.
+Because there is no explicit number, I will not guess a count.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.